-- 4.2.1 Application.
+4.2.1 Application.
 An application for water, sewer, recycled water and natural treatment system service must be made in writing, via the telephone, the District website, or in person.
 The District may require an application be signed by the applicant, and the owner or customer, if they are not one and the same.
-The Manager may provide an abbreviated form of application for permits if he determines that no unusual facts exist. - 4.2.2 Information Required.
-The applicant may be required to provide the following information per account: - (1) Name of applicant(s) - (2) Date service is required - (3) Location of service - (4) Mailing address - (5) Purpose for which service is to be used (e.g. residential, commercial or irrigation) - (6) Contact phone number - (7) Social Security Number or Tax Identification Number - (8) Driver License Number, Passport, or State Identification - (9) Such other information as the District may reasonably require. - 4.2.3 Application Fees and Deposits.
+The Manager in his discretion may provide an abbreviated form of application for permits when if he determines that no unusual facts are determined in his discretion to exist.
+Other than specified above, the form of application shall be furnished by the District.

+4.2.2 Information Required.
+The applicant may be required to provide the following information per account:

+- (1) Name of applicant(s) - (2) Date service is required - (3) Location of service - (4) Mailing address - (5) Purpose for which service is to be used (e.g. residential, commercial or irrigation) - (6) Contact phone number - (7) Social Security Number or Tax Identification Number - (8) Driver License Number, Passport, or State Identification - (9) Such other information as the District may reasonably require. - 4.2.3 Application Fees and Deposits.
 The applicant shall pay a non-refundable, one-time service establishment fee.
 A security deposit may be assessed in lieu of providing a Social Security Number or Tax Identification Number or based on prior credit history with the District.
 See Exhibit B for fee and deposit amounts. - 4.2.4 Additional Discharge Permit.
 An applicant for sewer service may be required to obtain a discharge permit for use of the District's sewerage facilities in addition to the permit required for all applicants for sewer service.
-The conditions under which the additional permit is required are based on quantities and constituents of wastewater discharged into the District's sewerage facilities.
-Section 7 sets forth these requirements.
+The conditions under which the above mentioned additional permit is required are based on quantities and constituents of wastewater discharged into the District's sewerage facilities.
+Section 7 herein sets forth these requirements.
 The applicant shall comply with all Federal and State requirements including, but not by way of limitation, any and all requirements of the Environmental Protection Agency and any commitments for reimbursements required by the Environmental Protection Agency in excess of the charges of the District.
 These requirements are set forth in the Federal Water Pollution Control Act and the Code of Federal Regulations, which by this reference are herein incorporated as though set forth in full.